Updated: Oct 15

 If you are interested in feeding a lower carbohydrate food, you can calculate carbohydrate content based on the food label, because carbohydrate content itself is not required to be listed on the pet food bag.
 "Grain free" foods are often still quite high in carbohydrates, especially kibble varieties.

 If you are interested in feeding a less processed diet, look for one that indicates that low-heat processing methods were used.
 Cooked foods will be"slow baked".
 Shelf stable "raw" foods will be "air dried", "freeze dried" or "dehydrated".

 All foods, not just raw, should undergo processes and testing to address potential bacterial contamination.
 (Bacteria contamination food recalls have occurred with both raw food and dry kibble foods.)

 There is a growing body of evidence, in human medicine,

 If you are unable to pursue a nutritional consultation to formulate a balanced home-prepared fresh food diet, supplementing your pet’s diet with nutrient dense foods (for example broccoli sprouts or cruciferous vegetables or green leafy vegetables) or administering carefully selected supplements (such as rosemary and turmeric or fish oil and arginine) may be a manageable way to provide phytonutrients that are not available in highly processed pet foods and that have some evidence of potential benefit in cancer nutrition.

-Seek out accurate information and form your own opinions and points of priority in your pet’s nutrition.
+Seek out accurate information and form your own points of priority in your pet’s nutrition.